Chart Color Schemes

 The level of general health in Revesby is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Revesby demonstrates above-average health outcomes with prevalence of common health conditions low among its general population.
-However, this rate is higher than the national average across older and at-risk cohorts.
+Revesby demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages.

 Frequently Asked Questions - Health